ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 to adjust the `msgChecksumLen` property (see {{msg-checksum}}).

-In contrast, internal protocol reception errors (e.g., loss causing retransmissions in TCP) are not signalled by this Event.
-Conditions that irrevocably lead to the termination of the Connection are signaled using ConnectionError (see {{termination}}).
+In contrast, internal protocol reception errors (e.g., loss causing retransmissions in TCP) are not signalled by this event.
+Conditions that irrevocably lead to the termination of the Connection are signaled using `ConnectionError` (see {{termination}}).